Kerguelen Plateau: Microcontinent

 The presence of soil layers in the basalt which included charcoal and conglomerate fragments of gneiss indicate that much of the plateau was above sea level as what is termed a microcontinent for three periods between 100 million years ago and 20 million years ago (the charcoal was made by wildfires started by lightning or lava flows).
 Large parts of the now-submarine Southern Kerguelen Plateaus (SKP) and Central Kerguelen Plateaus (CKP) were subaerial during the formation of the LIP.
 The SKP probably formed an island of 500,000 km2 with major peaks reaching 1000–2000 m above sea level.

+The Kerguelen Microcontinent may have been covered by dense conifer forest in the mid-Cretaceous as well as the early Cenozoic.
+Fossil wood fragments recovered from the Kerguelen Islands were identified as Araucarians and Cypresses, demonstrating that Kerguelen's flora may have been similar to that of the Antarctic flora found across the Southern Hemisphere.

-The Kerguelen Microcontinent may have been covered by dense conifer forest in the mid-Cretaceous.
-The plateau had been proposed as forming a land bridge between India and Antarctica during the Late Cretaceous, though this is now considered unsupported, with the plateau situated considerable distance from the nearest continents.
+The plateau had been proposed as forming a land bridge between India and Antarctica during the Late Cretaceous, though this is now considered unsupported, with the plateau situated at a considerable distance from the nearest continents.

-It finally sank 20 million years ago and is now 1000–2000 m below sea level.
+It finally became submerged 20 million years ago and is now 1000–2000 m below sea level.